Horus

-Horus (/hɔːɹəs/), (Note: Ὧρος, /grc/; Hōrus, /la/) also known as Heru, Har, Her, or Hor (/hɔːɹ/) (Note: ḥr; Ϩⲱⲣ, /cop/) Ϩⲱⲣ (Coptic), in Ancient Egyptian, is one of the most significant ancient Egyptian deities who served many functions, most notably as the god of kingship, healing, protection, the sun, and the sky.
+Horus (/hɔːɹəs/), (Note: Ὧρος, /grc/; Hōrus, /la/) also known as Heru, Har, Her, or Hor (/hɔːɹ/) (Note: ḥr; Ϩⲱⲣ, /cop/) in Ancient Egyptian, is one of the most significant ancient Egyptian deities who served many functions, most notably as the god of kingship, healing, protection, the sun, and the sky.
 He was worshipped from at least the late prehistoric Egypt until the Ptolemaic Kingdom and Roman Egypt.
 Different forms of Horus are recorded in history, and these are treated as distinct gods by Egyptologists.
 These various forms may be different manifestations of the same multi-layered deity in which certain attributes or syncretic relationships are emphasized, not necessarily in opposition but complementary to one another, consistent with how the Ancient Egyptians viewed the multiple facets of reality.
 He was most often depicted as a falcon, most likely a lanner falcon or peregrine falcon, or as a man with a falcon head.

 The earliest recorded form of Horus is the tutelary deity of Nekhen in Upper Egypt, who is the first known national god, specifically related to the ruling pharaoh who in time came to be regarded as a manifestation of Horus in life and Osiris in death.
 The most commonly encountered family relationship describes Horus as the son of Isis and Osiris, and he plays a key role in the Osiris myth as Osiris's heir and the rival to Set, the murderer and brother of Osiris.
 In another tradition, Hathor is regarded as his mother and sometimes as his wife.

 Practicing interpretatio romana, Claudius Aelianus wrote that Egyptians called the god Apollo "Horus" in their own language.
 However, Plutarch, elaborating further on the same tradition reported by the Greeks, specified that the one "Horus" whom the Egyptians equated with the Greek Apollo was in fact "Horus the Elder", a primordial form of Horus whom Plutarch distinguishes from both Horus and Harpocrates.